Br3nda/drupal-module-feeds/README.txt

 Description: The number of feeds to refresh on cron time.
              If drupal_queue is enabled, the maximum number of feeds to move to queue.

-Name:        feeds_use_defaults
-Default:     TRUE
-Description: Whether or not to use default content type and importer
-             configurations.
-Set to FALSE if you would like to use Feeds without any default configurations.

 Glossary
 ========